Skip to main content.

 Grades

-If your cumulative GPA falls below 2.0, or the Registrar’s Office has placed you on academic warning or probation, you will be required to sign an academic contract with the Assistant Dean in CCB’s Advising Office (CCB Rm.
-101).
+If your most recent semester GPA is below 2.0, or cumulative GPA is below 2.0, the Registrar's Office will place you on academic warning or probation.
+You will be required to sign an academic contract with the Assistant Dean of the Charlton College of Business.
 CCB’s Advising Office works with students to promote academic success through strategies such as repeating courses, required tutoring, progress reports, and self-assessments.
 A student on academic contract must meet with the CCB’s Assistant Dean several times throughout the semester to keep track of his/her academic progress.

-Please note the following Academic Standing policy from the University Catalog:
+Please note the following Academic Standing policy from the University Undergraduate Catalog:

 • Good Academic Standing: Students whose cumulative GPA and semester GPA are 2.0 or above.